mapbox/batfish/docs/configuration.md

 If you would like instead to copy `.js` or `.md` files as static files, without creating corresponding HTML files, use this option.

 For example, if you have a `scripts/` directory and all the `.js` files within it are *not* pages, but are static JavaScript files that you want to expose at `/scripts/*.js` URLs, you could set `unprocessedPageFiles` to `['scripts/**/*.js']`.

+### includePages

+Type: `Array<string>`.

+An array of globs indicating the pages of your site that you want to build.

+You can use this option during development to speed up your builds by only building the specified pages.
+Fewer files will be fed into Webpack, which means the build will go faster.

+This is the option that `batfish start --include` manipulates; typically, you'll interface with this option that way, instead of setting it directly in your configuration.

+**You should only use this option during development.**

 ### ignoreWithinPagesDirectory